Manuals

 The receiving device’s type is encoded in the address pattern:

-• For KLANG hardware, it is always called fabrik – /KLANGfabrik (long pattern) or /Kf (short pattern)
+• For KLANG hardware – it is always called fabrik regardless of the processor type – /Kf (short pattern) or /KLANGfabrik (long pattern, only required for some specific messages)

-• For KLANG:app – /KLANGapp (long pattern) or /Ka (short pattern)
+• For KLANG:app – /Ka (short pattern) or /KLANGapp (long pattern)

-Long patterns have mostly become obsolete and wherever there is a short patter (that does not require any handshake) will be chosen here instead.
+Long patterns have mostly become obsolete and wherever there is a short pattern (that does not require any prior handshake) it will be used in this guide instead.

 Example: